dstroot/blog-next-13/README.md

 - [x] Fix menu to work on Mobile
 - [ ] Any other API's to move over?
 - [x] Links in Nav are not recognizing the path they are on - active styles are only applied whne they've been clicked on.
 Need a component that recognizes the path client side.
-- [ ] Fix "uses" page.
+- [ ] Finish "uses" page.
-- [ ] Add blur to images?
+- [-] Add blur to images?
 No, effect is not smooth, see "blur" branch
 - [x] Update script to feed Algolia Index
-- [ ] Generate RSS Feed - images still need work.
+- [x] Generate RSS Feed - images still need work.

 ## Changelog

 1. Src directory
 2. Uses new Next.js App Router
-3. All code is Typescript
+3. All code is now Typescript
-4. Uses new Metadata for SEO
+4. Uses new Metadata API for SEO
 5. ContentLayer for .md and .mdx processing
 6. Middleware for CSP headers
 7. Shadcn/ui components
-8. NavBar
+8. Added a NavBar
 9. All config moved to src/config, and .env vars are typed.
 10. No longer using next-sitemap - built it directly.
-11. Switched from rehype-prism to rehype-highlight
+11. Switched from rehype-prism to rehype-pretty-code
 12. Switched from SWC to Tanstack-Query (React Query)